steipete/steipete.com/_posts/2020-10-13-gardening-your-timeline.md

 </style>

 I've been using Twitter for almost 12 years now, and I still love talking to people, learning and making jokes there.
 It sometimes can be challenging to navigate your timeline, so today I'm sharing some tips to keep it fun.

+This is the second part of my Twitter series.
+To learn how you can make Twitter work for you and gain followers faster, check out part one: [Getting the Most out of Twitter](/posts/getting-the-most-out-of-twitter/)

 ## Who to Follow